 The maximum amount you can transfer through MoneyGram from the United Kingdom to Turkey is 4068.00 GBP.
 All transfers are directed to cash pickup points and can be paid for via debit/credit card, Sofort or cash at location.
 Cash pickups are delivered in minutes.

-Before you begin the process of transferring money to Turkey, there is some information you’ll need.
+Before you send money to Turkey, there is some information you’ll need.
 Providers have varying requirements but the following is a generalised list of what is typically required.

 The bulk of this information is only required when opening the account.
 Going forward only the recipient information will be asked for.
 In the case of repeat transfers, no extra information is needed, the systems can recall al the details of the previous transfer.